JhuangLab/BMHICML/README.md

 ### Acknowledgements

--   This project is supported by [Your Institution/Research Grant] (Grant No.: [XXXX]).

--   We thank [Collaborating Hospital/Institution] for providing clinical data.
+-   We thank our collaborator for providing clinical data.

 -   We acknowledge the open-source community for the foundation models and tools used in this project.